 Minoxidil is a pharmaceutical hair loss treatment licensed by the MHRA in the UK and ‘FDA Approved’ in the USA, specifically for the treatment of genetic hair loss in both men and women.
 It has been used to great effect by many of the Belgravia Centre’s female clients and has been seen to produce promising regrowth for many hair loss conditions besides androgenetic alopecia, including Alopecia Areata.

-You can find a wealth of photographic examples showing how our bespoke minoxidil preparations have helped Belgravia patients to regrow their thinning hair, in our extensive Hair Loss Success Stories.
+You can find a wealth of photographic examples showing how formulations of high strength minoxidil from Belgravia’s in-clinic pharmacies have helped clients to regrow their thinning hair, in our extensive Hair Loss Success Stories.
 One of those featured is Lucy, pictured right, who has seen tremendous results through following a comprehensive hair loss treatment plan for her Female Pattern Hair Loss and Chronic Telogen Effluvium.

 Other ways to help thinning hair appear fuller